phaserjs/editor-starter-template-vite/README.md

 To create a production build use the command `npm run build`.

 This will take your game code and build it into a single bundle, ready for deployment.
 This bundle is saved to the `dist` folder.
-Please note that some templates save to the `build` folder instead.
 The deployment script will also copy any assets your project imported, or stored in the public assets folder.

 To deploy your game, upload *all* of the contents of the `dist` folder to a public-facing web server.

-**Note:** In some templates, the `dist` folder has been renamed to `build` to remain within that framework's conventions.

 ## Phaser Editor considerations